- News and insights

 What is the right amount to keep in savings?

 As inflation has been higher than interest rates for some time now, savers may be asking themselves if it would be wise to invest some of their cash into a diversified investment portfolio to try to protect their money from inflation.

-Inflation (measured by the consumer price index) is currently at 3.2% and the Bank of England Base rate at 0.1%, meaning the real value of cash savings is being eroded by 3.1% a year.
+Inflation (measured by the consumer price index) is currently at 10.1% and the Bank of England base rate at 1.75% (as at August 2022), meaning the real value of cash savings is being eroded by more than 8% a year.

 But the question then arises of how much cash is too much to leave in the bank (and subject to the ravages of inflation) and how much to invest.

 David Goodfellow, Head of Financial Planning at CGWM, provides some key points to think about when trying to answer that question, and gives some examples to act as a guide through this complex topic.